Kergalli/dragonbane-action-rules/README.md

 ### **Important Mechanics**

 **Template Spells:** Currently auto-target the caster for visual effects rather than placing templates for area targeting.
-Proper template placement will be added in v2.1.
+Proper template placement might be added in the future.

 **Thrown Weapons:** Work both in melee range (up to 2-4m) and at distance (up to 2x weapon range) with contextual validation.